Toscano (wrestler): World Wrestling Federation (1998–1999)

-Toscano was one of several Mexican wrestlers who worked for the World Wrestling Federation's (WWF) Super Astros television program.
+Toscano was one of several Mexican professional wrestlers who worked for the World Wrestling Federation's (WWF) Super Astros television program.
 He was billed as "Armando Fernandez", portraying a variation of his Latin heart-throb character.
 His first match took place on August 24, 1998, as he defeated Sho Funaki, in a dark match before Shotgun Saturday Night.
 His last match for the WWF was on March 15, 1999, as he defeated El Bandido on a Super Astros match.

 His departure from WWE is due to the cancellation of the Super Astros program given that the company was dealing with the lawsuit from Owen Hart's wife due to his death and said company chose to end the program.

 Consejo Mundial de Lucha Libre (1998–2011)

-He was turned rudo and aligned with Rey Bucanero and Último Guerrero to form Los Guerreros del Infierno.
+He was turned rudo (Spanish term referring to heel wrestlers) and aligned with Rey Bucanero and Último Guerrero to form Los Guerreros del Infierno.
 Los Guerreros del Infierno feuded with Los Nuevos Infernales (Satánico, Averno, and Mephisto), the stable that Bucanero and Ultimo had recently abandoned.

 Tarzan was programmed with Satánico, while Bucanero and Último were programmed with Averno and Mephisto.
 The rudo turn proved to be a great move because Tarzan Boy was finally accepted as a headliner and the fans took to his heel turn since they had been booing him as a face.
 Tarzan later joined a couple of other stables.
 He joined La Furia del Norte with Héctor Garza, Perro Aguayo Jr., and El Terrible; and later joined Los Perros del Mal with Perro Aguayo Jr., Héctor Garza and others.
 During his career, Tarzan has won the hair of Satánico twice, Negro Casas, Pirata Morgan, Pierroth Jr., and Brazo de Plata, among others.
 He has lost his hair twice, once to Shocker on September 19, 2003, at the Arena México, and more recently to Naito in the main event of the 2009 Infierno en el Ring event.